Mar 21, 2008

 BOB DOROUGH: Yeah.

-ROBERT: Do these things.
-Like when you hit the right one?
-Do they like shout, “I’m the one!”
+ROBERT: Do these things—like when you hit the right one, do they shout, "I'm the one"?

 BOB DOROUGH: They do.
-They do.
-I'm not going to forget it.
-And I can go to town and shop for groceries.
-Go to a movie.
-And the next day it will still be there because it identifies itself.
+I'm not gonna forget it.
+Now I can go to town and shop for groceries, go to a movie, and the next day it'll still be there because it identifies itself, almost.

-ROBERT: It almost kind of feels like it has suddenly has weight.
+ROBERT: Kind of feels like it suddenly has weight.

-BOB DOROUGH: It has weight and identity.
+BOB DOROUGH: Mm-hmm.
+Has weight and identity.
 And there it is.
 It's there.
-Sometimes I get the melody and then it's just sheer labor to make the words spit.
+Sometimes I get the melody, and then it's just sheer labor to make the words spit.

-BOB DOROUGH: A lot of people are visited by the Muse and they don't recognize her.
+BOB DOROUGH: [laughs] A lot of people are visited by the muse and they don't recognize her.

-ROBERT: When you were plowing that day way back you know
+ROBERT: When you were plowing that day, way back ...

-ROBERT: Yeah, but did you know that you had one?
-Or do you just think it was just something that like like—you're like new shoes?
+ROBERT: Yeah.
+But did you know that you had one, or did you just think it was just something like new shoes?

 BOB DOROUGH: Yeah, I thought it was something that just came out of the air to me.
 I wonder if I stole it. [laughs]